carsongee/carsongee.github.io/_posts/2016-09-04-color-themes.md

 title:  "¡Colors and Commands!"
 short_description: "Want this site's color scheme?
 Now we can!"
 description: |
-    This site is based on a terminal color scheme I made inside a a Trough of Disillusionment while redesigning this site.
+    This site is based on a terminal color scheme I made inside a Trough of Disillusionment while redesigning this site.
 I was feeling stuck on the design when a lightbulb lit.
     Why not a terminal Website?
 Here we are.
 It comes with an